AmpScm/SharpProj/README.md

 vcpkg integrate install
 ```

+The explicit feature selection `[core,tiff]` builds PROJ without the built-in network support to remove the curl dependency and allows configuring http(s) the .NET way.
+The network requests are forwarded to the .Net WebClient class using code from SharpProj (see `ProjNetworkHandler.cpp`).

+The explicit feature selection `tiff[core]` disables 'jpeg' support in tiff which shrinks the library.

+Note that the script above assumes that the proj-library and header files required can be found in ../vcpkg/installed/<triplet>.
+If you choose a different layout you will need a custom setup as described further on.
+But with just this you are now able to build the project using either Visual Studio 2019 or 2022.

+### Custom setup details

+`SharpProj.dll` is a shared library (.dll) built using C++/CLI.
+The triplets `x86-windows-static-md` and `x64-windows-static-md` ensure that the required third party libraries are linked **statically** with `SharpProj.dll`, while the **md** part of the triplet tells `SharpProj.dll` to use the **M**ultithread-specific and **D**LL-specific version of the Windows run-time library.
+This combination is a requirement for C++/CLI code, and produces DLLs that only depend on the Windows+VC runtime.

 Because `SharpProj` depends on aforementioned `vcpkg` packages, you need to let `Visual Studio` know where these packages reside.
 This is done in `SharpProj -> Properties -> Configuration Properties -> vcpkg -> Installed Directory` .
 Please point `Installed Directory` to the `vcpkg` folder on your PC.
-Do this for `All Configurations` and for `All Platforms`.
+Ensure this is valid for `All Configurations` and for `All Platforms`.

 Now you are ready to build the `SharpProj.dll`.
 As this DLL has been built using C++/CLI it is (unlike C#) not platform neutral, and the correct (32/64-bit) version needs to be linked against, depending on the end-user's platform.

-The linker will most likely throw up a number of `LNK4248` errors.
-These can be ignored.
+At the time of writing this readme file, the proj4 library has version 8.2.1#1.
+If your build-steps result in an earlier version, please run `git pull` from the command line in the `vcpkg` directory.

 Success....